 Lyra goes with the flow until she realises that Mrs Coulter is not all sweetness, as it says on the package.
 Lyra runs away and is taken in by the Gyptians.
 She decides to accompany the Gyptians to the wild and dangerous North.

 Other characters have their own plans of course.
 For example, her father plans to build a bridge into a new world through the Northern Lights, where the barrier between the worlds is thin.
 Each of the main characters has a specific goal.

-There are a number of confrontations, ending in the fight to the death between the bears as climactic battle.
-At least, we think that’s the main battle — it is a battle scene in the most literal sense and we think that’s the final shock we’re going to get.
+There are a number of confrontations, ending in the fight to the death between the bears as climactic big struggle.
+At least, we think that’s the main big struggle — it is a big struggle scene in the most literal sense and we think that’s the final shock we’re going to get.
 That’s why we’re not prepared for Lyra’s father suddenly severing Roger’s daemon from him.

 The mystery is tied up and the reader learns the truth about the Gobblers and the Dust: LAt the Northern research station the Gobblers undertake a process called “intercision”, forcibly separating children from their dæmons.
 This cruel operation supposedly protects children from Dust, the obsession of the civilised world but a mystery to Lyra.

 Lyra also learns after a crash landing that Iorek is the rightful king.
 She manages by trickery to win back the throne from the false king, Iofur Raknison, who had allied the bears with the Gobblers.